 By Sondre Rasch, Co-founder | Konsus

 Konsus recently announced v2 of our Slack app.
-At the surface perhaps this doesn’t seem like a big announcement.
+On the surface, perhaps this doesn’t seem like a big announcement.
 But for the modern business leader, it might just change everything.

-Before I begin, let me briefly tell you how our Slack app works: You can access top rated freelancers 24/7 inside your Slack.
-You tell us what you need done, and we instantly assemble a team from network of top designers, writers and researchers.
-Your project is supervised by a project manager - the only person you have to deal with.
+Before I begin, let me briefly tell you how our Slack app works: You can access top-rated freelancers 24/7 inside your Slack.
+You tell us what you need to be done, and we instantly assemble a team from a network of top designers, writers and researchers.
+Your project is supervised by a project manager – the only person you have to deal with.

 Our new Slack app has these two new features:

 1. Explore with action-buttons.
 Users can now find out about services, pricing and contact information in the chat, without having to go to our website or ask.

 2. Talk to bots in channels.
 Invite the bot to existing or new Slack channels, and thereby include us in a conversation.
 Anyone in the channel can join the conversation, and @konsus will only see the messages it is tagged in.

 If you adopt this technology, the Konsus Slack bot has the potential to help solve three of the biggest problems that any company faces.